PinkFloyd1213/TwitchDropsMiner-Docker/README.md

 * This is an **unofficial** project and is not affiliated with the original TwitchDropsMiner.
 * GUI support is powered by Xvfb, Fluxbox, x11vnc, and noVNC.
 * Ideal for NAS or headless servers where GUI access via browser is preferred.
+* Works on both amd64 and arm64 systems.

 ---

 ## 📄 License

 Refer to the license of the original [TwitchDropsMiner](https://github.com/streamlink/TwitchDropsMiner) project.
 This Docker adaptation follows the same terms.

 ==================